Use Subresource Integrity (SRI) for Real User Monitoring code

 Integrating third-party resources into web pages, such as those from a Content Delivery Network (CDN), poses the risk that an attacker could potentially gain control of the third-party host and manipulate these resources.
 The Subresource Integrity (SRI) browser feature mitigates this risk by ensuring that only unaltered resources are used.
 It does this by including a cryptographic hash that the fetched resource must match.

-Dynatrace RUM supports SRI through a dedicated tag format OneAgent JavaScript tag with SRI.
+Dynatrace RUM supports SRI through a dedicated snippet format OneAgent JavaScript tag with SRI.
 It contains a hash for the RUM monitoring code.
 If the hash doesn't match the monitoring code received by the browser, the code won't be executed.

 When Session Replay is enabled, the Session Replay monitoring code is injected into your page by the RUM JavaScript as an external resource, resulting in a separate request.
 Starting with RUM JavaScript version 1.309, if you use the OneAgent JavaScript tag with SRI, the RUM JavaScript will inject both the Session Replay monitoring code and a cryptographic hash to ensure its integrity.